Section 8 Search Logo

 Step 5: Explore Additional Housing Resources

-While waiting for your application to be processed, explore other housing resources that may be available.
+While waiting for your application to get going, explore other housing resources within your reach.
 Some options include:

-• Transitional Housing Programs: These programs offer temporary housing and support services while you work towards securing permanent housing.
+• Transitional Housing Programs: These programs offer temporary housing and support services while you work on getting your hands on permanent housing.

-• Local Non-Profits and Charities: Organizations like the Salvation Army, Catholic Charities, and United Way often provide emergency housing assistance and support.
+• Local Non-Profits and Charities: Organizations (think groups such as the Salvation Army, Catholic Charities, and United Way) often provide emergency housing aid for seekers in need.

-• State and local Government Programs: Many states and cities offer additional resources for those in urgent need of housing.
-Make sure to search for what programs are available in your local area.
+• State and Local Government Programs: Many local jurisdictions offer extra resources for those in urgent need of housing.
+Be sure to focus on programs that are available near you.

 Step 6: Follow Up and Stay Informed